How to Clear an Overgrown Lawn

 Mowing Grass

-For large yards about an acre in size, you will want to use a riding mower.
+You will want to use a riding mower for large yards about an acre in size.
 A push mower is capable of mowing smaller lawns.
-Once you select your mower, inspect the machinery before putting it to use.
-Mow when the turf is dry and when there is not immediate rainfall forecasted within spring, summer, and early fall.
+Once you select your mower, inspect the machinery before using it.
+Mow when the turf is dry and when no immediate rainfall is forecasted within spring, summer, and early fall.

 Clear your mower from cut grass clippings and other debris while it is turned off.
-Ensure the blades of your mower are still sharp.
-If blunt, then this may result in the grass roots being pulled up, damaging your turf by scalping or leading to death of lawn.
+Ensure the blades are still sharp.
+If blunt, they may pull up the grass, damaging your turf by scalping or leading to the death of the lawn.

 Set the blades to a desired mowing height.
 A general rule is to cut no more than 1/3 of the grass blades.

-At a slow pace, mow your lawn starting from the perimeter then inwards to protect the grass blades and engine from being overworked.
-Repeat the mowing process once per week, until it is at desired level of growth, then continue mowing your lawn as needed to maintain its height.
-Typically, most turfs are recommended to mow when it exceeds 3 inches or more in height.
+At a slow pace, mow your lawn starting from the perimeter and then inwards to protect the grass blades and engine from being overworked.
+Repeat the mowing process once per week until the lawn reaches the desired level of growth, then continue mowing as needed to maintain its height.
+Typically, most turfs are recommended to be mowed when they exceed 3 inches or more in height.

-It would be best to change the mowing direction each time to help encourage straight grown of turfgrass blades.
-Once mowing is complete, treat your lawn with an of irrigation once per week to help replenish loss nutrients and vitamins.
+It would be best to change the mowing direction each time to help encourage the straight growth of turfgrass blades.
+Once mowing is complete, treat your lawn with irrigation once per week to help replenish the nutrients and vitamins lost.

 Correct Drainage Issues